|Start Date for

 - Candidates that score below a 70% on the admissions test will receive a letter of regret.

-- Once interview process is complete – candidates will receive a letter of acceptance or regret regarding entry into the program.
+- Once the interview process is complete, candidates will receive a letter of acceptance or regret regarding entry into the program.
 A standardized point system is utilized for candidate selection.
 (Acceptance is contingent upon successful completion of requirements established by Bon Secours Richmond Health System including proper immunization, drug screening, background screening and further required documentation.)

 - Accepted applicants must be 18 years of age on the first day of class.